christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 This subsection provides an overview of concrete, popular replication protocols to the reader.
 Some of them are used in production for years, while others are subject of academic studies only.

-The [following chapter](#sec:raft) will then spend a closer look on Raft, a consensus-based state machine replication protocol.
+The [following subchapter](#sec:raft) will then spend a closer look on Raft, a consensus-based state machine replication protocol.
 The author has chosen to use Raft for replication of the event store which is the subject of this thesis.

 ##### Paxos {#sec:paxos}